About LeWa

 Packaging has more than one life.

 The packaging that I use may look rough, they all already travelled a bit, but don´t panic, they can handle a few more trips for sure!
 That´s why I reuse them (and you can too).
 Many small business owner use recycled or environment friendly packaging, which I think is great!
 Since I´m just starting out and don´t have to handle as many orders as others, I like to collect and reuse packaging that I get from family and friends.
-I am sure the big companies don´t mind.
-So while the outside of your order might look a bit rough, I promise, it will be packed super safe and extra pretty.
+So while the outside of your order might look a bit rough, I promise, your print will be packed super safe and extra pretty.
 In the end it’s what’s on the inside that counts!